wlsf82/age-discoverer/README.md

 > istanbul cover test/test.index.js

 TAP version 13
-# returns my approximate age when I provide the year I born
+# returns my approximate age when I provide my year of birth
 ok 1 should be equal
-# returns my wive's approximate age when I provide her year of born
+# returns my wive's approximate age when I provide her year of birth
 ok 2 should be equal
 # returns zero when providing one year in the future
 ok 3 should be equal
 # returns zero when providing a hundred years in the future
 ok 4 should be equal
-# returns correct age when providing year of born as string
+# returns correct age when providing year of birth as string
 ok 5 should be equal
-# returns zero when not providing a year of born
+# returns zero when not providing a year of birth
 ok 6 should be equal
-# returns zero when providing an invalid year of born (e.g. NaN)
+# returns zero when providing an invalid year of birth (e.g. NaN)
 ok 7 should be equal
 # returns correct age even when a negative year is provided
 ok 8 should be equal